m3dev/gokart/docs/task_parameters.rst

     $ python main.py Task
     # param will be set as False

-``ExplicitBoolParameter`` can solve these problems on parameters from command line.
+``ExplicitBoolParameter`` solves these problems on parameters from command line.

 Setting Task Parameters